-Always check the T&Cs of receiving free bet offers.
-There may be some restrictions on what you can bet on or an expiry date.
+Always check the full T&Cs of receiving free bet offers.

-During registration, enter the promo code F20.
-You will be prompted to make a deposit.
-Choose one of the many payment types and deposit just £10 (needed to unlock the free bet).
+During registration, you will be prompted to make a deposit.
+Use a debit card in your name to deposit £10 (needed to unlock the free bet).

 Use decimal odds

-Once you've logged into WilliamHill.com, change your odds display from fractions to decimal for easy comparison with Betfair.
-You can do this from the dropdown under the main navigation area (eg. in the middle of the sports homepage).
-This is essential!
+Once you've logged into Betfred, change your odds display from fractions to decimal for easy comparison with Smarkets.

 Find and place your qualifying bet

-For this free bet offer, William Hill's terms state you must pick odds of 1.2 or greater.
-It's better to choose a bet with low odds for this step, between 1.2 and 4.0 if possible.
+For this free bet offer, Betfred's terms state you must pick odds of 2.0 or greater.
+Choose a bet with odds close to 2.0 for this step (no more than 4.0).

-See my example below then use the automatcher tool which does everything for you!
+See my example below then use the Oddsmatcher tool which does the hard work for you.

-I will back Everton to win at WilliamHill.com with odds of 1.61 and lay that same bet on Betfair.com with odds of 1.60.
+I will back Aston Villa to win at Betfred with odds of 2.00 and lay that same bet on Smarkets with odds of 2.08 (blue box).

-In my example bet, the difference is 0.01 which the automatcher calculated as giving me a small acceptable loss of 13p on this qualifying bet.
+In my example bet, the difference in odds is 0.08 which the Oddsmatcher calculated as giving me a small acceptable loss of 38p on this qualifying bet.

 Here are my betting slips on both websites for my qualifying bet:

 Oddsmatcher tool (Qualifying bet)

-Use the automatcher tool below (which replaces my spreadsheet).
+Use the Oddsmatcher tool below.
 This will save you a LOT of time and maximise your overall profit.

-It fetches live odds from William Hill and finds the equivalent lay odds on Betfair for thousands of upcoming football matches.
+It fetches live odds from Betfred and finds the equivalent lay odds on Smarkets for thousands of upcoming football matches.

 The hardest part is also done for you, which is to calculate the best matches for your qualifying bet based on the closest possible odds and smallest loss.
 Feel free to switch between them and the steps and calculations will be updated (below the table).